mgrzybek/talos-ansible-playbooks/day-0/README.md

 ### Cilium L2 LoadBalancer

 Cilium will used L2 announcements to publish service, such as Ceph WebGUI.
-Moreover, [the documentation about L2 explians how to size the client rate limit](https://docs.cilium.io/en/latest/network/l2-announcements/#sizing-client-rate-limit)
+The documentation about [LB IPAM](https://docs.cilium.io/en/stable/network/lb-ipam/) might be useful.
+Moreover, [the documentation about L2 explians how to size the client rate limit](https://docs.cilium.io/en/latest/network/l2-announcements/#sizing-client-rate-limit).

 ```yaml
 # group_vars/controlplane.yml